aksommerville/spellingbee/README.md

 There are full hands that can not produce a word.
 I haven't figured out yet how to enumerate them.

+Most monsters do not use the same dictionary as the player, they use a simpler "pidgin" dictionary.
+Only Scholar and Disemvoweller use the full dictionary.

 Pidgin dictionary has 12657 words, compared to 57067 for the full.
 Best plays per length:
 ```
 2: 11 for 'QI'